 Ideate & Test

 Taking into account our research findings we designed our first wireframes.
-We then tested them by having users complete tasks, card sort, answer questions, etc.
+We then tested them by having users complete tasks, answer questions, etc.

 Test Findings